 | Identity | Shelby name = power and violence | Romani identity = independence and tradition |

 Tommy Shelby has two surviving sons: Duke and Charles “Charlie” Shelby.
-A third child, Ruby Shelby (his daughter with Lizzie Stark), died as a young girl in Season 6 — a loss that broke something in Tommy that the show never fully repaired.
-To understand where Duke fits, you need the full picture.
+A third child, Ruby Shelby (his daughter with Lizzie Stark), died as a young girl in Season 6, a loss that broke something in Tommy that the show never fully repaired.

 Tommy Shelby Son Name: Charles “Charlie” Shelby

-Charlie Shelby is Tommy’s first-born son, named after Tommy’s uncle Charlie Strong.
-His mother is Grace Burgess, Tommy’s first great love, who was killed by an assassin’s bullet at a charity gala in Season 3.
+Charlie is Tommy’s legitimate son, named after Tommy’s uncle Charlie Strong.
+His mother was Grace Burgess, Tommy’s first great love, who was killed by an assassin’s bullet at a charity gala in Season 3.
 Charlie was a toddler when Grace died.

-Charlie grows up inside the Shelby household, raised primarily by nannies and by Lizzie after she marries Tommy.
-He is the legitimate heir — the son with the Shelby name on his birth certificate, the one Tommy built the empire to pass down to.
-But Charlie is also the son Tommy keeps at arm’s length emotionally, terrified of losing another person he loves.
+Charlie grew up inside the Shelby household, raised by nannies and later by Lizzie after she married Tommy.
+He is the legitimate heir, the son with the Shelby name on his birth certificate, the one Tommy built the empire to pass down to.
+But Charlie is also the son Tommy kept at emotional arm’s length, terrified of losing another person he loved.

-By Season 6, Charlie is old enough to understand pieces of his father’s world but too young to participate in it.
-He is sheltered in a way Duke never was.
-Where Duke was hardened by absence, Charlie risks being softened by proximity to power he did not earn.
+By Season 6, Charlie was old enough to understand pieces of his father’s world but too young to participate in it.
+Where Duke was hardened by absence, Charlie risked being softened by proximity to power he didn’t earn.
+In The Immortal Man, an older Charlie makes a brief appearance near the end of the film, now a soldier fighting in North Africa during WWII, played by Alfie Thomas Bland (replacing Billy Jenkins and Jensen Clarke from earlier seasons).

 Ada Shelby’s Son: Karl Thorne

-Ada Shelby’s son, Karl Thorne, is named after Karl Marx — a choice that tells you everything about Ada’s politics and her late husband Freddie Thorne’s communist convictions.
-Karl’s father, Freddie, dies of pestilence (Spanish flu in the show’s timeline) early in the series, leaving Ada to raise him alone.
+Ada Shelby’s son, Karl Thorne, is named after Karl Marx, a choice that tells you everything about Ada’s politics and her late husband Freddie Thorne’s communist convictions.
+Freddie died of pestilence early in the series, leaving Ada to raise Karl alone.

-Karl occupies a unique position in the Shelby world.
-He is a Shelby by blood (Ada is Tommy’s sister) but a Thorne by name, and Ada has spent years trying to keep him away from the family business.
+Karl occupies a strange position in the Shelby world.
+He is a Shelby by blood (Ada is Tommy’s sister) but a Thorne by name.
+Ada spent years trying to keep him away from the family business.
 She moved to London, built her own career, and raised Karl with the explicit goal of breaking the cycle.

 Whether she succeeded is an open question.
-By the later seasons, Ada herself is drawn deeper into Shelby operations than she ever intended.
-Karl’s future in the film remains unconfirmed, but his absence from trailers suggests he is not part of the story’s immediate focus.
+By the later seasons, Ada herself was drawn deeper into Shelby operations than she ever intended.

 Where Duke Fits Among Tommy’s Children